fuzzymfx/fuzzymfx.github.io/content/dough.md

 ### Multi-Modal presentations

 Choose your presentation mode with ease.
 Whether you prefer the simplicity of the terminal or the allure of HTML, Dough has you covered.
 While the HTML mode is still in the works, the terminal experience is nothing short of extraordinary.

-Dough isn't just a tool; it's a journey.
-Join us as we redefine the art of presenting, one slide at a time.

 <figure class="centered">
 <!-- <img alt= 'introduction'  src ="https://anubhavp.dev/assets/img/dough/introduction.png" class="h-50 w-50"> -->